 The device itself can range in cost from $100 to $400 dollars depending on the brand, complexity and VPR rating.
 For the surge protector, plus installation from a licensed electrician in Edmonton, you can expect to pay between $300 and $750.

 There is a range because there are some factors that determine the cost.
 These factors include the specific surge protector you buy, the warranty it comes with, whether you have a subpanel or not and the contractor you hire.

 If you have a subpanel, you might need more than one surge protector to protect the entire house.
 Double the product and double the installation costs.
 You would have a subpanel if you run any circuits far from the main panel like a workshop or garden suite.
 If you had an electrical upgrade to add more circuits to the electrical system, you would have a subpanel.
-If you’re not sure, ask an electrician.
+If you’re not sure, ask an electrician in Edmonton.

 Just like any product, the brand you choose makes a difference in price.
 The lower the voltage protective rating, the higher the unit will cost.
 This is because it can essentially block out more high voltage surges.
 If it has a higher Maximum Continuous Operating Voltage, it will raise the price.
 Also, the higher the Maximum Surge Current Capacity, the higher the cost.